LONDON MARKETS: FTSE 100 Steers Lower As M&S, Pearson Fall

 Continue Reading Below

-Blue-chip stocks in the U.K. struggled Tuesday, with Marks & Spencer Group PLC shares driven lower after the department-store operator issued a trading update, while Pearson PLC shares lost grip of gains in the wake of a $1 billion stake-selling deal.
+Blue-chip stocks in the U.K. struggled Tuesday, with Pearson PLC shares swinging sharply lower in the wake of a $1 billion stake-selling deal, while Marks & Spencer Group PLC shares dropped after the department-store operator issued a trading update.

-The FTSE 100 index was down 0.5% at 7,334.33, led by down by consumer goods and heath care shares.
-But basic material, utility and financial stocks moved higher.

 The index on Monday rose 0.3% (http://www.marketwatch.com/story/ftse-100-gain-held-in-check-as-miners-fall-2017-07-10), a second straight winning session.